Optimization Dashboard (K8s)

 Idle Cost by Namespace (Top 8)

-• Ranks namespaces contributing the most idle cost (CPU + memory).
+• Ranks namespaces that contribute the most to idle cost (CPU + memory).

 • Useful to prioritize optimization efforts.